If you are heading to the birthplace of the Renaissance and you’re wondering what to do in Florence Italy, this list will help get you started.

 Museums in Florence Italy

 The history of Florence Italy is fascinating, namely because it was the cradle of the Renaissance.
+This means that there is an abundance of artwork and artifacts all through the city.
+Read my Florence Museum Guide to help you decide which museums to prioritize.

 You can see Michelangelo’s breathtaking statue of David in the Galleria dell’Accademia, among many other masterpieces.
 You must book the Accademia Gallery ahead of time as this is the most popular site in Florence.